It’s okay to feel sad during divorce—here’s how to have a healthy pity party.

 The Pity Party Rulebook

-Like any respectable party, there are limits to what you can and can’t do.
+Like any respectable party, there are limits to what you should or shouldn’t do.

 Once the Party’s Over